LoneLogical/rshell/README.md

 4) Quotation within quotations, or an uneven amount of quotations.
 This will result in the creation of incorrect commands and the destruction of the recursive function.

+5) While the semicolon connector may be surrounded by whitespace or pressed firmly against the previous command or closing parenthesis, the || and && connectors must be surrounded by a whitspace.

 #Authors